orestes/actions-on-google-smart-home-api-workshop/src/00-intro.md

+# Intro

-# What we're going to do
+## What we are going to do

-Build an Arduino project that mimics a Smart RGB Light Bulb.
+We are going to build an Arduino project that mimics a Smart RGB Light Bulb.
 The project will connect to the internet on its own and get its configuration from the Firebase Realtime Database.

-## Result
+## Expected result

 ![](assets/result.png)